 How do I know if my tooth pain is caused by an infection?

 A dental infection, such as an abscess, may present with throbbing or pulsating pain that persists or worsens over time.
 Other signs may include localised swelling, sensitivity to pressure, an unpleasant taste, or feeling generally unwell.
-However, not all infections produce dramatic symptoms in their early stages.
+However, not all infections produce dramatic symptoms in their early stages, and some may develop gradually.
 If you suspect an infection, seeking prompt dental advice is recommended so that appropriate care can be provided.

 Is chronic tooth pain always a sign of something serious?